junxit/us-congress-bills-110/metadata.md

 - 2008-05-13 — Introduced in Senate
 - 2008-05-13 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S4109-4111)
 - 2008-05-13 — Sponsor introductory remarks on measure.
 (CR S4109)
+- 2008-06-19 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+- 2008-06-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with amendments favorably.
+- 2008-09-11 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 110-456.
+- 2008-09-11 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 110-456.
+- 2008-09-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 954.